sidharthsanjay/Auto-Pal/README.md

     * dashboard_collection: For status dashboard summaries

 ## Page Descriptions
- 1. Validation Tool(Home.py)
+ * 1.Validation Tool(Home.py)
-  *Filters data by:
+   * Filters data by:
      * AI Type (Potential, Under Value)
      * Date range
      * Source & Property Type
    * Allows manual navigation and validation for each property
    * Logs changes to MongoDB and appends to updation_data.csv
   2. Validation Convertible Status
     * Shows a pie chart of convertible status values that are not yet updated
     * Pulls live data from MongoDB